 Light meters are one of those pieces of equipment that folks either swear by or refuse to use (or simply know nothing about).
 Back in the day, they were vital for measuring a scene’s exposure and allowing a photographer to nail their settings dead on.
-These days, however, most DSLRs come with a pretty well-developed light meter built inside, and the use of handheld meters has fallen off.
+These days, however, most DSLRs come with a pretty well-developed photography meter built inside, and the use of handheld oneshas fallen off.
 But there are still some pretty good reasons to have one on hand.
 Here’s why.

 Handheld light meters measure the quality of light in a scene and then break down the results into measurements photographers can use (i.e. f/stop, shutter speed, ISO, etc.).
 They usually have a number of modes, including reading light that is reflected from a subject, light that falls on a subject or scene (incident light), and the light output from flashes.
 They’re especially useful when artificial lighting is involved, as they can tell you all the information you need to know about a scene almost instantaneously.

 Good handheld meters have a few different modes: a spot metering mode (reflected light), an incident mode using the meter’s light dome, and one or more flash modes.
 Measuring the incident light will give you the most accurate readings for non-flash scenarios.
+How do you use a light meter?
 This is how you take a reading:

-Once you’ve done that, you’ll be able to see the correct shutter speed on your meter’s screen.
+Once you’ve done that, you’ll be able to see the correct shutter speed on your screen.
 Change the shutter speed on your camera and you’re good to go.
-You’ll only need to take a new reading if the light changes.
+You’ll only need to take new light meter readings if the light changes.

 To use the handheld meter with a flash, first set up the ambient exposure.

 - Set your desired aperture and ISO on your camera.